-The list of signals to exchange between Elia and the OWF and the communication methods are synthetized in the interface list in Figure 32, Figure 33 and Figure 34.
 For safety reasons Elia cannot allow a direct connection to a dedicated current transformer and voltage transformer.
 Therefore, Elia concludes to install a measuring convertor (Convertor) in a dedicated OWF cubicle for time critical purposes.
-Elia proposes the use of Elia validated convertors such as a SINEAX DM5S or DM5F or equivalent as shown in Figure 32.
+Elia proposes the use of Elia validated convertors such as a SINEAX DM5S or DM5F or equivalent as shown in Figure 33.
 Interface can be set-up via several interfaces e.g. MODbus.

 Device Sineax DM5S SIEMENS 7KG85 GE I5MT

 Response time 85165ms 200ms 100ms

-Interface Modbus/RTU (via RS485) 4 analoge outputs +/-20mA Modbus/RTU Modbus/TCP IEC61850 IEC60870-5-103 Modbus/RTU Modbus/TCP 4 analoge outputs +/-20mA
+Interface Modbus/RTU (via RS485) 4 analoge outputs +/-20mA Modbus/RTU Modbus/TCP IEC61850 IEC60870-5- Modbus/RTU Modbus/TCP 4 analoge outputs +/-20m/

-Figure 32 : Comparison of measuring converter for OWF cubicle
+Figure 33: Comparison of measuring converter for OWF cubicle

-Other measuring convertors can only be implemented when the minimum requirements have been fulfilled and validated by Elia.
+Other measuring convertors can be implemented when the requirements, in line with existing IEC standards and OEM, have been fulfilled and validated by Elia.
 The requirements are:

-- 1) extended current rating of 130% (1,3A); - 2) continue thermic current of 150% (1,5A); - 3) thermic resistance of 100A 1s (minimum of 40A 1s); - 4) lifetime of the equipment of minimum 20 years; - 5) software maintenance exclusively from onshore (remote); - 6) redundancy.
+- 1) extended current rating of 130% (1,3A); - 2) continue thermic current of 150% (1,5A); - 3) thermic resistance of 100A 1s (minimum of 40A 1s); - 4) lifetime of the equipment of minimum 20 years, according to Elia Assets Life Cycle; - 5) software maintenance exclusively from onshore (remote); - 6) redundancy.
+Elia must be present during each intervention of the OWF.
+When doubts on reliability, Elia recommends the OWF to opt for redundancy.

-For all scenarios described above the offshore wind farm will be responsible for the related equipment inclusive delivery, maintenance, support and spare parts management.
+For all scenarios described above the offshore wind farm will be responsible for the OWF dedicated measurement convertors inclusive delivery, maintenance, support and spare parts management.
 For all other purposes, Elia provides protocol IEC104 via the RTU/DCS in scope of Elia towards the OWF interface cubicle in the OWF room.

-To regulate the active power output, the Power Park Controller (PPC) shall be connected to each 66kV inter array cable bay.
-To regulate the reactive power output, the voltage control shall be linked to a measuring convertor of the transformer bay 66/66/220kV, side 220kV, as described in Section 3.4.
+To regulate the active power output, the Power Park Controller (PPC) shall be connected to each 66kV inter array cable bay, where voltage and current will be supplied.
+To regulate the reactive power output, the voltage control shall be linked to a measuring convertor of the transformer bay 66/66/220kV, side 220kV, where only voltage will be supplied, as described in Section 3.4.
+These measurements can only be used for the automatic control of the wind turbines.